 Universal SEO KPIs

-As your clientele expands, the number of performance reports you have to create also increases.
+As your clientele expands, the number of performance reports you to have to create also increases.
 Consequently, your headache can soar too!
 So here are a few universal KPIs to make your life simpler.
-These KPIs can easily be measured using Google Analytics Dashboard for the website, Google Search Console, Moz OSE and Alexa Ranking tool.
+These KPIs can easily be measured using Google Analytics Dashboard for the website, Google Search Console, Moz OSE, and Alexa Ranking tool.